DevMgit/JavaLab/README.md

   java P/X
 ```

-for oackages program see packages folder and follow same pattern.
+for packages program see packages folder and follow same pattern.